 Seeking a base for his new company, Hills took a chance and dropped into an historic building he had long admired on Giles St in Leith.
 Built over medieval wine vaults, the 18th century building housed the offices of shipbuilding company J & G Thomson at the time, but as luck would have it, they were preparing to relocate to another site.

 The Society was able to purchase the premises for just £50,000 though it would go on to cost siginificantly more in repairs and maintenance.
 Paying a visit to the site today however, one can’t help but feel that it was worth it.
-Entering the courtyard, one is immediately struck by the grandness of the building, making it a home befitting of this most unique of whisky clubs.
+Entering the courtyard, you’re immediately struck by the grandness of the building, making it a home befitting of this most unique of whisky clubs.

 I first became acquainted with the Society through their annual stall at Glasgow’s Whisky Festival.
 A regular visitor each year, I had long been impressed with the consistency of quality they were able to present and I soon began to consider becoming a member myself.
 After much dithering I finally took the plunge early last year and have since been able to enjoy some truly wonderful single cask drams as a result of my membership.

 As well as granting access to the Society’s monthly out-turn of bottlings, a membership card gains the holder entry to the members rooms, including of course, the Vaults.
-Indeed, just last month I found myself visiting Leith with some friends and naturally I insisted we drop in to Giles St for a spot of lunch and a few drams (shout out to Willie, a true friend of many, many years who missed the first half of the Scottish Cup Final so that we could stay a bit longer!).
+Indeed, just last month I found myself visiting Leith with some friends and naturally I insisted we drop in to Giles St for a spot of lunch and a few drams (shout out to Willie, a friend of many, many years who missed the first half of the Scottish Cup Final so that we could stay a bit longer!).

 After enjoying a platter of small dishes consisting of Olives and Bread, Black Pudding Sausage Rolls and a cup of Haggis, I began to peruse the vast selection of bottles on offer.
 Based partly on the excellent advice I was given by the bar staff and partly on the recommendations I sought out from Society Ambassador and all-round good guy John McCheyne, I was soon working my way through a varied set of whiskies.
 First up was cask number 93.105, a 7 year old Glen Scotia matured in first fill Bourbon, named ‘Tea leaves and seaweed’.
 Then came 55.52 ‘Sicilian citrus liqueur’, a 12 year old refill matured Royal Brackla.
 Next was 13.69 ‘An antique cocktail book’ which had been distilled at Dalmore and matured in a refill bourbon barrel.
 The undoubted highlight of the afternoon however was 23.75 ‘Whisky of a bygone era’, a 27 year old Bruichladdich released to mark the occasion of the 2019 Islay Festival.